-The best part of this is that if at the end of the month you find that Hulu is not for you, you can cancel with no penalties.
+The best part of this is that if you find that Hulu is not for you at the end of the month, you can cancel with no penalties.
 This is one feature we like about this app – no contracts.

-It’s important to realize that with a lot of these apps, you can quickly sign up for something that requires you to commit for a specific duration of time.
+It’s important to realize that you can quickly sign up for something that requires you to commit for a specific duration of time with many of these apps.
 Be mindful of this fact whenever you’re signing up for this (or any) service.
 With plenty of non-contract options in existence, you should never feel cornered into using a specific app longer than you want to.

 4. Hulu + Live TV